-In cooperation with TDOT/KYTC the Clarksville Regional Intelligent Transportation System (ITS) Architecture has been updated in 2020, through the use of consultant, to support future ITS projects.
-This will assist with monitoring and managing the transportation system with strategies such as signal synchronization.
+In cooperation with TDOT/KYTC the Clarksville Regional Intelligent Transportation System (ITS) Architecture was updated in 2020, through the use of consultants, to support future ITS projects.
+This assists with monitoring and managing the transportation system with strategies such as signal synchronization.
 The MPO/KYTC encourages the use of the WAZE app for real time updates of road congestion and accidents.
-The 2045 MTP evaluates the needs and efficiency of the transportation network and identifies proposed operational and capital improvements.
-The 2050 MTP development is in process.
+The 2050 MTP evaluates the needs and efficiency of the transportation network and identifies proposed operational and capital improvements.